Jackson Avenue station (IRT White Plains Road Line): Station layout

-This station, located in Melrose, has three tracks and two side platforms.
+This station, located in Longwood, has three tracks and two side platforms.
 The center express track is used by the 5 train during rush hours in the peak direction.
 West of this station, the elevated structure widens with room for two more tracks, where the connection to the Third Avenue Line was located.
 These tracks diverged, with the connection to the Third Avenue local tracks going via Westchester Avenue, and the connection to the Third Avenue express tracks, the Bergen Avenue bypass going south via Bergen Avenue.
 Beyond the vestiges of the old connections, the line curves west and enters the tunnel into Third Avenue–149th Street.
 Because this station is near the tunnel portal, it is closer to the ground than the other elevated stations further north on the line.

 Both platforms have beige windscreens with green outlines and red canopies with green support frames and columns in the center and lime green, waist-high, steel fences at either ends.
 The station signs are in the standard black with white lettering.

 As with other original IRT elevated viaducts, the elevated structure at Jackson Avenue is carried on two column bents, one on each side of the road, at places where the tracks are no more than 29 ft above the ground level.
 There is zigzag lateral bracing at intervals of every four panels.

 This station has been listed on the National Register of Historic Places since September 17, 2004, because of its importance as one of the first stations built as part of the IRT subway.
 The 2009 artwork at the station is called Latin American Stories by George Crespo.
 It consists of four stained glass panels on the windscreens of each platform and two sets of window niches on each station house.
 They depict images from six Latin American stories, including How Fire Came to the Rain Forest and The King That Tried to Touch the Moon from the Lesser Antilles.